 the endless revisions of what ought to be with nothing to help it along.

-"Not my bag?" that's fine and dandy on the way to nowhere at all,
+"Not my bag?" fine and dandy, on your way to nowhere at all,

 where 'what-ifs' eat yin-yang like candy, the I Ching is too indecisive.

-Rocket science is not required to know what needs to be changed,
+Rocket science isn't required to know what needs to be changed,

-there's war and hunger- a list of inequities far too long to be named;
+there's war and hunger-a list of inequities far too long;

 the looting of those who had barely enough to begin with,

-and those who have nothing at all- reams of serious problems
+and those who have nothing at all- serious problems

 last on the list?
-What bites about NASA I couldn't resist?
+What's so wrong about NASA I couldn't resist?

 I asked them just this, "Does NASA have any poets on staff?"

-to document things otherwise left unsaid.
-"If not, why not?""
+to document things otherwise left unsaid."
+And so they should

 "Thank you for writing to the National Aeronautics and Space Administration,